 Common moles can be raised or flat.
 Common moles rarely turn into melanoma.
 Common moles are not cancerous, but people that have 50 or more common moles have a greater chance of developing melanoma.
 Check your moles once a month using the ACBCDE of mole examination.
 Sudden increases in mole size and height need further investigation from your doctor.

-Early detection is the imperative, this is why we strongly recommend self examination of moles every month.
+Early detection is imperative, this is why we strongly recommend self-examination of moles every month.
 If a melanoma is recognised and treated at an early stage it is nearly always curable.
 If however it is not detected early, there is the possibility that it may spread to other parts of the body.
 It then becomes hard to treat and may become fatal.
 Melanoma may not be the most common type of skin cancer but it is certainly the most fatal.

 A bleeding mole may be harmless but it can also be serious!
 A mole that bleeds is a sign that the mole may be a melanoma.
 Melanoma is the most serious type of skin cancer that may spread throughout the body if left untreated.

 Over time moles can change and evolve.
-In some instances it has been know for moles to fall off altogether.
+In some instances, it has been known for moles to fall off altogether.
 This is usually a gradual process.
 The evolution of a disappearing mole is that it starts as a flat spot which gradually becomes a raised spot.
 It then turns light and pale in colour before disappearing.

-This process, however, rarely indicates a cancer.
+This process, however, rarely indicates cancer.
 However, if a mole does disappear very quickly it may indicate a melanoma or other type of cancer.
 Please visit your doctor or dermatologist to have mole checks if this occurs to you.

-When a cancer begins to grow in the body, the body’s immune system responds by attacking the cancer.
-A cancerous mole can be reduced in size by the immune systems response to it.
+When cancer begins to grow in the body, the body’s immune system responds by attacking cancer.
+A cancerous mole can be reduced in size by the immune system’s response to it.
 It has even ben known for some moles to disappear altogether.
-The reduction in size of melanomas is called regression and is known to occur in approximately 10 – 20 Percent of melanomas. fix
+The reduction in the size of melanomas is called regression and is known to occur in approximately 10 – 20 Percent of melanomas. fix